DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 LIMIT 1000
 ```

 There are other _solution modifiers_ available, such as ORDER BY, which can be used to sort the query solutions on the value of one or more variables.
+Adding ORDER BY ?diseaseLabel above the LIMIT line, will sort our results based on the name of the diseases we are retrieving from this query.

 #### SELECT DISTINCT

-1. Run the query above in the SPARQL endpoint, and look how many results you have.
+1. Run the query above in the SPARQL endpoint, and look up how many results you have.
-1. Change the _result clause_ to the following line, and look at the amount of results:
+1. Change the _result clause_ to the line depicted below, and look at the amount of results:

 ```SPARQL
 SELECT DISTINCT ?drugLabel ?geneLabel ?biological_processLabel ?diseaseLabel